neurodata/r-mgc/README.md

 vignette("MGC Statistic", package="MGC")  # view one of the basic vignettes
 ```

-The package should take approximately 8 seconds with vignettes on a standard computer (4 cores @ 3.3 GHz/core, 16 GB RAM with internet at least 25 Mbps).
+The package should take approximately 8 seconds with vignettes on a recommended computer.

 # Demo